North Palm Beach County General Aviation Airport: Facilities and aircraft

-For the 12-month period ending June 20, 2002, the airport had 35,532 aircraft operations, an average of 97 per day, all of which were general aviation.
-At that time there were 215 aircraft based at this airport: 60% single-engine, 31% multi-engine, 3% jet, 4% glider and 2% helicopter.
+For the 12-month period ending December 31, 2018, the airport had 97,400 aircraft operations, an average of 267 per day, 93% general aviation, 7% air taxi, and <1% military.
+At that time there were 264 aircraft based at this airport: 189 single-engine, 45 multi-engine, 11 jet, 1 glider and 18 helicopter.

-The airport is home to many Cirrus aircraft, along with Piper cubs, Commanders, Cessna 150/152/162/172/180/182/206, Piper Cherokee, Piper Arrow, Beechcraft Bonanza, Beechcraft Baron, Pilatus PC-12, numerous Cessna Citations and many more.
+The airport is home to many Cirrus aircraft, along with Piper Cubs, Commanders, various Cessna models, Piper Cherokees, Piper Arrows, Beechcraft Bonanzas, Beechcraft Barons, Pilatus PC-12s, numerous Cessna Citation Jets and many more.

+The airport facilities consist of a terminal, a large storage hangar, an aircraft maintenance hangar, and 176 aircraft storage hangars.
 There are two active helicopter landing pads.

 The airport has one fixed-base operator, Signature Flight Support, located in the middle of the apron.